top of page

 And you definitely don’t want to go home just yet!

-We’ll fly from Siem Reap to Vientiane and get a cab to the hotel to check in.
-Our hotel is very centrally located, so we can begin our explorations as soon as we are settled in.
+We’ll fly from Siem Reap to Luang Prabang and get a cab to the hotel to check in.
+Our hotel is very centrally located, so we can begin our exploration of the city as soon as we are settled in or just sit and relax by the pool.
+We'll have a short briefing to get oriented so you will have an idea of where everything is located.
+There are shops and restaurants nearby and it's a wonderful setting to start to get to know Laos.

-Later this evening, we’ll enjoy dinner at a local restaurant and visit the night market, which is just around the corner from the hotel.
+Later this evening, we’ll enjoy dinner at a local restaurant and visit the night market, which is about 10 minutes walk from the hotel.
+The Luang Prabang night market is exceptional with local crafts and artists who show their wares, but the vendors change almost every night so it's always new and exciting.

 Meals: Breakfast and dinner